sashaDoubov/Space-Invaders-Emulator/Space Invaders-Emulator/ReadMe.txt

 Space Invaders-Emulator Project Overview
 ========================================================================

-This project emulates the Intel 8080 processor, to play Space Invaders with the original ROM files!
+This project emulates the Intel 8080 processor and uses SDL2 graphics, to play Space Invaders with the original ROM files!

 Obtain your own invaders.h,invaders.g,invaders.e,invaders.f and paste them in the ROM files folder